 FES-370, formerly referred to as “lever action” is a rare discrete mechanical keyboard switch from Fujitsu.
-It appears to be a metal dome switch the same as leaf spring but mounted vertically and with a lever actuator instead of the leaf spring.
+It is a metal dome switch, derived from the earlier Fujitsu leaf spring switches, with the dome assembly mounted vertically and operated by a lever actuator instead of the leaf spring.
 Keyboards with this switch are very rare; it appears to have been used in model FKB2930 (externally identical to FKB4700 “Peerless” keyboards), which is curious as analysis of Fujitsu keyboard series shows FKB2930 to be within the leaf spring series numbering range.

 The images below are preliminary until such time that better images are made available.
 The two switches below are from Chinese merchant cherry-jade and came from an unspecified keyboard collected from e-waste sent to China.